Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

-1. Introduction of New Content - When unlocking a new raid (such as the Gates of Ahn'Qiraj) or zone (typically introduced via patch), content changes as realm progress is made.
+- Introduction of New Content: When unlocking a new raid (such as the Gates of Ahn'Qiraj) or zone (typically introduced via patch), content changes as realm progress is made.
 This content frequently takes the form of dailies, which may change with each new stage.

-2. World Bosses - In the past, world bosses required full guilds to defeat, so they were essentially just first-come, first-served raids.
-However, more recently, bosses such as the Sha of Anger have become lootable by anyone of the winning faction who participates in the kill, thus inviting cooperation among players who are unaquainted with one another.
+- World Bosses: In the past, world bosses required full guilds to defeat, so they were essentially just first-come, first-served raids.
+However, more recently, bosses such as the Sha of Anger have become lootable by any one of the winning faction who participates in the kill, thus inviting cooperation among players who are unacquainted with one another.

-3. Seasonal Events - WoW celebrates a good number of in-game holidays and events, such as Hallow's End and the monthly Darkmoon Faire.
+- Seasonal Events: WoW celebrates a good number of in-game holidays and events, such as Hallow's End and the monthly Darkmoon Faire.
 Unfortunately, for veteran players, these events can feel stale since they change very little from year to year.

-World events are at the heart of the Guild Wars 2 experience.
+World events are at the heart of the GW2 experience.
 These events fall into one of three different categories:

-2. Group Events - Similar to standard dynamic events but more difficult, group events are tasks designed to be done with groups.
+- Group Events: Similar to standard dynamic events but more difficult, group events are tasks designed to be done with groups.

-3. Meta Events - Dynamic events that tell the story of a zone, meta events are usually made up of 5 to 20 events that chain together and can branch in different directions.
+- Meta Events: Dynamic events that tell the story of a zone, meta events are usually made up of 5 to 20 events that chain together and can branch in different directions.

 Winner: Guild Wars 2

 Conversely, if you are a fan of the witty text associated with so many of WoW's quests, GW2 may disappoint in this respect.
 Additionally, if you'd rather take a leisurely approach and quest at your own pace, world events may not be your preference.
-For standard, old-school questing, World of Warcraft simply can't be beaten.
+For standard, old-school questing, WoW simply can't be beaten.

 Winner: World of Warcraft